Agoric/documentation/main/guides/js-programming/notifiers.md

 If your consumers only care about more recent states, use `makeNotifierKit()`.
-Notifiers are often appropriate when the iteration represents a changing quantity, like a purse balance, and its consumer is updating a UI that doesn't care about any older and stale non-final values.

-Notifiers are appropriate when a quantity changes quickly.
-They only communicate non-final values at the rate they're consumed, bounded by the network round-trip time.
-All other non-final values are never communicated.
-The `NotifierKit`'s lossy nature enables this optimization.`
+Notifiers are often appropriate when the iteration represents a changing quantity, like a purse balance, and the consumer is updating a UI that doesn't care about any older and stale non-final values.
+Notifiers only communicate values at the rate they're consumed, bounded by the network round-trip time, and many non-final values are never communicated if the quantity changes quickly.
+The notifier's lossy nature enables this optimization.

 `notifier` and `subscription` both implement the JavaScript `AsyncIterable` API to consume the iteration. `updater` and `publication` implement the `IterationObserver` API, as defined by Agoric (JavaScript has no standard for producing iterations).
-For both pairs, ` IterationObserver` only produces the iteration. `AsyncIterable` consumes the iteration.
+For both pairs, `IterationObserver` only produces the iteration. `AsyncIterable` consumes the iteration.

-An iteration subset may be a valid iteration. `NotifierKit` and `SubscriptionKit` are each organized around a different way of subsetting one iteration into another.

 ### NotifierKit